 This is your identification as a customer of the supplier.
 The number may be required when you contact them and should be used on any correspondence with the supplier.

 This is the billing period that your bill covers.
 Any measurement of your energy use and cost described in the bill is for this billing time-period.
 This time-period will be 3 months (quarterly) unless your contract says otherwise.

 Amount Owed / Balance / Amount Due

-This is the amount of money that you owe for the usage during the time period billed.
-This will either be credit (can show as ‘CR’ or as a minus figure), where you are in a positive balance with the supplier, or where you owe the supplier money or credit (debit balance – as a positive figure).
+This is the amount of money that you owe for the usage during the time-period billed.
+This will either be a credit balance (can show as ‘CR’ or as a minus figure, e.g., £200CR), or where you owe the supplier money (debit balance – as a positive figure e.g., £200).
 It is important for you to check that this amount is correct and if you believe it is not, or wish to query the amount, you should contact the supplier.

 This is an estimation of how much the current tariff will cost you over a 12-month period.
 The purpose of this is for you to evaluate the cost-effectiveness of your tariff and consider future energy bills.
 It is important to note that this is not necessarily the exact amount you will pay, only an estimation based on your previous usage.